HAVE QUESTIONS ABOUT OUR SERVICES?

 What are your fees?

-Rates for therapy are $260 for a 50-minute session for a doctoral-level clinician and $165 for a masters-level clinician, comparable to those for similar services in the Bay Area.
+Rates for therapy are $300 for a 50-minute session for a doctoral-level clinician, comparable to those for similar services in the Bay Area.
 You may be able to get partial reimbursement through your insurance company (see above).
 Payments can be made by cash, check, or credit card.
 For more information on Federal Patient Billing Rights ("No Surprises Act"), click here.

 How long does therapy last?